gianlucb/Como/README.md

-# Service Fabric, On-Demand Applications Demo
+# Demo - Service Fabric On-Demand Applications
 This simple project is a demo for a Service Fabric solution that dynamically creates Service Fabric applications on-demand.
 The idea is to demonstrate how to create a new Service Fabric application upon a client request.